nelsonr/domman/README.md

 - Clone this repository
 - Open the **app** folder with node-webkit

-**Note**: Please backup your httpd-vhosts.conf and hosts files before running Domman as it's still in development!
+**Note**: Please backup your httpd-vhosts.conf and hosts files before running Domman, as it's still in development!